Fort Lauderdale International Boat Show

 The Fort Lauderdale International Boat Show, held annually in the fall, is the largest in-water boat show in the world.
 It covers six locations and more than 3 million square feet of space.
 The boats and other vessels on display include runabouts, sportfishers, high-performance boats, center consoles, cabin and express cruisers, sailing yachts, motoryachts, catamarans, trawlers and extraordinary superyachts.

-The Marine Industries Association of South Florida is planning to host a job fair during the Fort Lauderdale International Boat Show.
+The Marine Industries Association of South Florida and Show Management signed a 30-year agreement to produce the Fort Lauderdale International Boat Show.

 A Fort Lauderdale board gave the go-ahead to a $400 million project for the Bahia Mar resort and marina, a key location of the Fort Lauderdale International Boat Show.